 Leading newspapers published numerous editorials that supported making the Paterson Great Falls part of the National Park System.
 The New York Times published three editorials endorsing the Paterson National Park.
 Individual supporters included the preeminent Hamilton biographers of our time, renowned former Smithsonian curators, professors at every university in the Ivy League, N.Y.U., Duke, Williams—and at state universities from Massachusetts to Michigan and Arizona.

-Now that President Obama has signed the Paterson legislation, we are working with the National Park Service to establish a citizen participation plan to complete the park design details and educational content, and move forward with construction.
+We worked with the National Park Service to establish a citizen participation plan to complete the park design details and educational content, and move forward with construction.
 With funding from the State of New Jersey, and selection after a national design competition, James Corner Field Operations prepared the Park Master Plan.
 The firm’s design for the High Line in Lower Manhattan helped inspire their Master Plan for Great Falls.
-Like many other national parks, it will also be a state park.
 You can see the Master Plan here.

 The new park will present Hamilton’s broader vision of economic independence and opportunity, along with details about inventions, labor struggles, setbacks and successes.
 Visitors will be able to walk through landscaped parklands along the river as well as in and among some of the industrial buildings that will be restored.
 It will be a place to embrace connections to other eras and opportunities, and to the city itself, as a living presence rather than as a museum or a Colonial theme park.